-Fletcher also advised negotiators to be aware of their emotional triggers and know how to pull back when they feel things shifting in the wrong direction.
+Fletcher also advised being aware of your emotional triggers and knowing how to pull back when you feel things shifting in the wrong direction.

 4. Don't accept a bad deal.
 Negotiating is a long, tiring and stressful process, Fletcher said.
 It can be easy to settle, but agreeing to a deal just to get a deal isn't good, no matter what side you're on.

 "It's important to remember that a deal isn't necessarily better than no deal," she said.
 "That can be discouraging when you have invested time and energy into getting a deal done, but it's important to have that clarity."

 Fletcher said you should understand, going into the negotiation, exactly what you're willing to give up and what you aren't.
 "Ask yourself: What does success look like?
 At what point am I comfortable walking away?" she said.

 Ultimately, not making a deal should always be an option.

 5. Don't overnegotiate.
 If you're lucky enough to have the upper hand during the negotiation, don't take advantage of it too much, Fletcher said.
 Think about the consequences of overnegotiating beforehand, she said.
 You might get what you want, but at what price?